algora-io/algora/priv/content/docs/bounties/in-your-own-repos.md

 ---
-title: "Create bounties in your GitHub repos"
+title: "Create bounties in your repos"
 ---

-# Create bounties in your GitHub repos
+# Create bounties in your repos

 Install the Algora app from your org dashboard or settings.